julianchurchill/text-adventure/README.md

 - [STORY] Shopkeeper directs you to town hall notice board where reports of strange goings on are being posted.
 This triggers the entrance to the town hall to become visible.
   - [FEATURE] Talk action responses need to be defined for the shopkeeper.
     - DONE Write acceptance tests
-    - Location has a TalkToAction for each item that is talkable()
+    - DONE Location has a TalkToAction for each item that is canTalkTo() == true
+    - TalkToAction
-      - The TalkToAction has an item.
+      - A TalkToAction has an item.
 It's label is 'Talk to ' + item.midSentenceCasedName()
-      - The TalkToAction has a follow up action of SayAction, constructed with Item.getTalkable(), for each initial phrase id returned by talkable.initialPhraseIds()
+      - A TalkToAction has a follow up action of SayAction, constructed with Item.getTalkable(), for each initial phrase id returned by talkable.initialPhraseIds()
     - SayAction
       - A SayAction has the label 'Say "' + talkable.phraseById( id ) + '"'
       - A SayAction when enacted has user text of talkable.responseToPhraseById( id )